 The previous section describes various flow patterns and shortly describes their behavior.
-These flow patterns were considered to be at constant void fraction and at constant superficial velocities.
-But there are many industrial applications that have to consider a variable void fraction and variable superficial velocities.
-In nuclear industry, we have to deal with flow patterns during evaporation (i.e. during changes in the void fraction).
+These flow patterns were considered to be at constant void fraction and constant superficial velocities.
+But many industrial applications have to consider a variable void fraction and variable superficial velocities.
+In the nuclear industry, we have to deal with flow patterns during evaporation (i.e., during changes in the void fraction).

 - BWR – Boiling Water Reactors

 - A boiling water reactor is cooled and moderated by water like a PWR, but at a lower pressure (7MPa), which allows the water to boil inside the pressure vessel producing the steam that runs the turbines.
-Evaporation therefore occurs directly in fuel channels.
-Therefore BWRs are the best example for this area, because evaporation of coolant occurs at normal operation and it is very desired phenomenon.
+Evaporation, therefore, occurs directly in fuel channels.
+Therefore, BWRs are the best example for this area because coolant evaporation occurs at normal operation and is a very desired phenomenon.

-- In BWRs there is a phenomenon, that is of the highest importance in reactor safety.
-This phenomenon is known as the “dryout” and it is directly associated with changes in flow pattern during evaporation.
-At normal the fuel surface is effectively cooled by boiling coolant.
-However when the heat flux exceeds a critical value (CHF – critical heat flux) the flow pattern may reach the dryout conditions (thin film of liquid disappears).
-The heat transfer from the fuel surface into the coolant is deteriorated, with the result of a drastically increased fuel surface temperature.
+- In BWRs, there is a phenomenon that is of the highest importance in reactor safety.
+This phenomenon is known as the “dry out” and is directly associated with changes in flow pattern during evaporation.
+At normal, the fuel surface is effectively cooled by boiling coolant.
+However, when the heat flux exceeds a critical value (CHF – critical heat flux), the flow pattern may reach the dry-out conditions (a thin film of liquid disappears).
+The heat transfer from the fuel surface into the coolant is deteriorated due to a drastically increased fuel surface temperature.

 - PWR – Pressurized Water Reactors

-- In PWRs at normal operation the flow is considered to be single-phase.
+- In PWRs at normal operation, the flow is considered to be single-phase.
 But a great deal of study has been performed on the nature of two-phase flow in case of transients and accidents (such as the loss-of-coolant accident – LOCA or trip of RCPs), which are of importance in reactor safety and in must be proved and declared in the Safety Analysis Report (SAR).
-In case of PWRs, the problematic phenomenon is not the dryout.
-In case of PWRs, the critical flow is inverted annular flow.
+In the case of PWRs, the problematic phenomenon is not the dry out.
+In the case of PWRs, the critical flow is an inverted annular flow.
 This flow occurs when a fuel rod cladding surface is overheated, which causes the formation of a local vapor layer, causing a dramatic reduction in heat transfer capability.
-This phenomenon is known as departure from nucleate boiling – DNB.
-The difference in flow regime between post-dryout flow and post-DNB flow is depicted in the figure.
+This phenomenon is known as a departure from nucleate boiling – DNB.
+The difference in flow regime between post-dry outflow and post-DNB flow is depicted in the figure.

-- In PWRs, evaporation occurs also in steam generators.
-Steam generators are heat exchangers used to convert feedwater into steam from heat produced in a nuclear reactor core.
+- In PWRs, evaporation also occurs in steam generators.
+Steam generators are heat exchangers that convert feedwater into steam from heat produced in a nuclear reactor core.
 The steam produced drives the turbine.

 Two-phase Pressure Drop

-In contrast to single-phase pressure drops, calculation and prediction of two-phase pressure drops is much more sophisticated problem and leading methods differ significantly.
-Experimental data indicates that the frictional pressure drop in the two-phase flow (e.g. in a boiling channel) is substantially higher than that for a single-phase flow with the same length and mass flow rate.
-Explanations for this include an apparent increased surface roughness due to bubble formation on the heated surface and increased flow velocities.
+In contrast, to single-phase pressure drops, calculation and prediction of two-phase pressure drops is a much more complex problem, and leading methods differ significantly.
+Experimental data indicates that the frictional pressure drop in the two-phase flow (e.g.,, in a boiling channel) is substantially higher than for a single-phase flow with the same length and mass flow rate.
+Explanations include an apparently increased surface roughness due to bubble formation on the heated surface and increased flow velocities.

 Pressure Drop – Homogeneous Flow Model

-The simplest approach to the prediction of two-phase flows is to treat the entire two-phase flow as if it were all liquid, except flowing at the two-phase mixture velocity.
+The simplest approach to predicting two-phase flows is to treat the entire two-phase flow as if it were all liquid, except flowing at the two-phase mixture velocity.
 The two-phase pressure drops for flows inside pipes and channels are the sum of three contributions: